-Dr Jack Thacker is a writer and Postdoctoral Research Assistant in Critical Poetics at NTU.
-He specialises in modern and contemporary poetry and has published on Edward Thomas, Ted Hughes and Alice Oswald.
-In 2016, he was the winner of the Charles Causley International Poetry Competition and has since been writer in residence at both The Museum of English Rural Life and Lighthouse, Poole.
+Dr Jack Thacker is a writer and researcher based in Sheffield.
+From 2020-2021 he was Postdoctoral Research Assistant in Critical Poetics at NTU, where he helped to co-ordinate the activities of the Critical Poetics Research Group.
+In 2016, he was the winner of the Charles Causley International Poetry Competition and has since been writer in residence at The Museum of English Rural Life and at Lighthouse Arts Centre in Poole.
 His debut pamphlet-length collection is Handling (Two Rivers Press).
 He is currently working on a book based on his PhD thesis entitled Modern Georgics and is finishing his first full-length collection of poems.

 Handling (Reading: Two Rivers Press, 2018)